grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 worked out, looking for some mushroom soup and/or mushroom coffee (never tried this) on amazon

+soo its going to rain and not snow which is good news

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem